 LEVELWATCH for iOS

-Levelwatch software uses external wireless sensors NAVIS LW BLE-C or NAVIS LW BLE-S to measure level of liquids in tanks/reservoirs.
+LevelWatch application use external Navis wireless sensors to measure level of liquids in tanks/reservoirs.

-- 3a.
-LW BLE-C sensor: Dive the tip of measuring cable into water, wait for a minute.
+- 5. - LW BLE-C sensor: Dive the tip of measuring cable into water, wait for a minute.
 "Current data" will show you numeric data from sensor.

-- 5a.
-LW BLE-C sensor: Dive as much of measuring cable as you want to be indicating full level into water and wait for a minute.
+- 7. - LW BLE-C sensor: Dive as much of measuring cable as you want to be indicating full level into water and wait for a minute.

 - 1 - Alarm icon - shows up when level is above high alarm or below low alarm

-- 3 - Level in volume unit - can be shown in litres, hectolitres or cubic metres
+- 3 - Level in volume unit - can be shown in liters, hectoliters or cubic meters

 - 4 - Daily consumption - level difference for last 24 hours

-Sensor address - address is written on label on sensor [0-1024]
+Sens. address - address is written on label on sensor

-Find sensor - use for automatic scan of nearby sensors
+Find sensor - for automatic scan of nearby sensors

-Volume unit - you can select between three volume units: liter, hectolitre, cubic meter
+Volume unit - select between volume units: liter, hectoliters, cubic meter

 Tank capacity - capacity of tank in selected volume unit

-Tank type - you can select between three basic tank types: rectangular, oval, round
+Tank type - select between basic (rectangular, oval, round) or custom tank type

 Min level - minimum level